Mids fall in semifinal round

 The Navy volleyball team dropped a hard-fought, four-set match to 2013 NCAA Tournament qualifier Alabama Friday evening in Charlottesville, Va.

 Volleyball vs. Bucknell, Sept.
 27, 2014.
 Photos by Phil Hoffmann

 Volleyball vs. Princeton, Aug.
 29, 2014.
 Photos by Phil Hoffmann.

 Volleyball vs. Bucknell, Nov.
 2, 2013.
 Photos by Phil Hoffmann.

 Volleyball vs. Lafayette, Sept.
 21, 2013 Photos by Phil Hoffmann

-Larry Bock, who has accrued more victories than any other volleyball coach in NCAA history, enters his fourth season as the head coach of the Mids in the fall of 2014.
+Larry Bock, who has accrued more victories than any other volleyball coach in NCAA history, enters his fifth season as the head coach of the Mids in the fall of 2015.

 Navy's ascension continued in 2013.
-The Mids posted a 9-7 record in the Patriot League to finish the year with the first winning league campaign by the Mids since the 2007 season.
-That ledger also gave the Mids their first back-to-back seasons with at least a .500 record since the 2004-05 seasons.
+The Mids posted a 9-7 record in the Patriot League to finish the year with the team's first winning league campaign since the 2007 season.
+The Mids were alive for a berth in the four-team playoffs until the final weekend of the season and ended the year in fifth place.
 Additionally, Navy's 13 wins on the year were the most for the program since 2008.